How To > Ensure task completion

 - Supporting documentation: Attach examples or training materials.

-Configure tasks to auto-complete after deadlines:
+Configure tasks to auto-complete after deadlines to prevent task debt:

 - Time-based auto-completion: Create rules for tasks to close automatically after a set time.